Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Introduction

 Relevant studies can only partially solve the two challenges.
-Classic FS algorithms can be grouped into three categories: (i) filter methods (e.g., univariate FS \cite{kbest,forman2003extensive}, correlation-based FS \cite{hall1999feature,yu2003feature}), in which features are ranked by a specific score.
+Classic feature selection algorithms can be grouped into three categories: (i) filter methods (e.g., univariate feature selection \cite{kbest,forman2003extensive}, correlation-based feature selection \cite{hall1999feature,yu2003feature}), in which features are ranked by a specific score.
 However, feature relevance or redundancy scores are usually domain-specific, non-learnable, and cannot generalize well to all applications. (ii) wrapper methods (e.g., evolutionary algorithms \cite{yang1998feature,kim2000feature}, branch and bound algorithms \cite{narendra1977branch,kohavi1997wrappers}), in which optimal feature subset is identified by a search strategy that collaborates with predictive tasks.
-However, such methods have to search a large feature space of $2^N$ feature subspace candidates, where $N$ is the number of input features. (iii) embedded methods (e.g., LASSO \cite{lasso}, decision tree \cite{sugumaran2007feature}), in which FS is part of the optimization objective of predictive tasks.
+However, such methods have to search a large feature space of $2^N$ feature subspace candidates, where $N$ is the number of input features. (iii) embedded methods (e.g., LASSO \cite{lasso}, decision tree \cite{sugumaran2007feature}), in which feature selection is part of the optimization objective of predictive tasks.
 However, such methods are subject to the strong structured assumptions of predictive models (e.g., the L1 norm assumption of LASSO).
-That is, FS and predictive models are coupled together, lack flexibility, and are hard to generalize to other predictors.
-Therefore, we need a novel perspective to derive the novel formulation and solver of generalized and disruption-robust FS.
+That is, feature selection and predictive models are coupled together, lack flexibility, and are hard to generalize to other predictors.
+Therefore, we need a novel perspective to derive the novel formulation and solver of generalized and disruption-robust feature selection.